vveisard/fiddle-solid-array-effect/WORK.md

+STORY createMapArrayEffect
+STORY createMapArrayResultEffect
+idk what this looks like

 EPIC standalone package @vveisard/solid-array-primitives

 STORY as a user, I want GitHub versioned releases, so that I can install packages as tarballs